-- Type of cancer suspected
+The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose thymoma or thymic carcinoma:

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Positron emission tomography (PET) scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan .
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging .
-Learn more about the first steps to take after a diagnosis of cancer .
+After diagnostic tests are done, your doctor will review all of the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.

 The next section in this guide is Stages .
 It explains the system doctors use to describe the extent of the disease.
 Or, use the menu to choose another section to continue reading this guide.